nipunbatra/ml2021/_pages/about.md

 7. Goodfellow I, Bengio Y, Courville A, Bengio Y. Deep learning.
 Cambridge: MIT press; 2016 Nov 18.[\[Freely available online\]](https://www.deeplearningbook.org/)

 * * *

-**Grading policy:**

-*   Project (in groups of 4 or less) [(Some ideas from instructors)](https://docs.google.com/document/d/1sM-BdF7tCofvXwsvB22Tv5ve8JQAEwA5kh705uzsNns), and [some ideas from a Stanford ML course](http://cs229.stanford.edu/proj2017/) : 40%

-*   Project proposal report (due Jan 20) : 5%
-*   Phase-I presentation (week of Feb 10) : 5%
-*   Phase-II presentation (week of March 15) : 5%
-*   Final project 3 minute madness (week of April 20) \[See 3MT for inspiration\] : 5%
-*   Final project demo and poster (week of April 20) : 15%
-*   Final report (due April 22) : 5%

-*   3 Surprise quizzes worth 3% each, best 2/3 are recorded for grade : 6%

-*   Quiz 1 will be held before or on 15th Jan
-*   Quiz 2 will be held before or

-*   End semester : 10%
-*   [Paper presentation](https://docs.google.com/spreadsheets/d/19X7uj0evg1aCV_iVnrrZjquG6jr5Qdpg06TqvNiPvTE/edit#gid=0) \[[Slides template](https://docs.google.com/presentation/d/1IOb5osggH6rGzJmS3f7drlGJAk3WzhmCpnDHecOzoPI/edit#slide=id.g4d46f3c2cc_0_55)\]\[3 people argue for each paper.
-One person summarises the paper, second person acts as an advocate representing the paper; and the third person is the devil's advocate convincing the jury that paper has flaws\] : 4%
-*   Kaggle competition : 4% \[done individually, due sometime early April\]
-*   Machine Learning demo (like [this](http://stanford.edu/class/ee103/visualizations/kmeans/kmeans.html) or [this](http://www.r2d3.us/visual-intro-to-machine-learning-part-1/) or [this](https://www.saedsayad.com/flash/SLR.html) or [this](https://cs.stanford.edu/people/karpathy/svmjs/demo/demoforest.html)) \[Same team as project\]\[due 30th March \] : 4%
-*   8 Programming Homework Assignments (50% credit for late submission (upto 1 day for 1st assignment and 2 for others)) \[**NB - A subset of these will have an associated viva**\] : 32%
-*   Bonus marks - 10 marks if you get into Master level on Kaggle or 5 marks if you get into Expert level on Kaggle

 * * *